Muirhouse: Housing

-The initial development of the Muirhouse Housing Estate included the first 200 of the over 4000 pre-fabricated houses built by the Edinburgh housing corporation in the 1950's.
+The initial development of the Muirhouse Housing Estate included the first 200 of the over 4000 pre-fabricated houses built by the Edinburgh housing corporation in the 1950s.

 The website Granton History provides a link to a 1953 map which indicates the proposed layout of the initial Muirhouse housing estate.

 Despite extensions to the city boundary in 1954, by 1958 suburban land for housing estates had started to run out.
-By the 1960's the initial low density pre-fabricated housing had been demolished to make way for much higher density housing, including several tower blocks.
+By the 1960s the initial low density pre-fabricated housing had been demolished to make way for much higher density housing, including several tower blocks.

 These include the 23-storey tower block Martello Court, which accommodates 88 flats.
 Other high rise blocks in the area include Birnies Court, Fidra Court, Gunnet Court and Inchmickery Court.

-The Edinburgh Evening News compiled a short article documenting the history of the estate, including twenty two pictures from the area in the 1950's and 1960's.
+The Edinburgh Evening News compiled a short article documenting the history of the estate, including twenty two pictures from the area in the 1950s and 1960s.

 The area became regarded as one of the most deprived areas of Edinburgh.
-Particularly during the 1980's when the Muirhouse housing estate, and its residents were blighted by drug addiction, crime, Anti-social behaviour and HIV Aids.
-Some aspects of this are documented in, the 2012 documentary 'My life and times', an interview with former police officer Tom Wood, and the BBC Documentary 'Choose life: Edinburgh's battle against Aids' by Dr Roy Robertson.
+Particularly during the 1980s when the Muirhouse housing estate, and its residents were blighted by drug addiction, crime, Anti-social behaviour and HIV/AIDS.
+Some aspects of this are documented in the 2012 BBC Two documentary My Lives and Times, an interview with former police officer Tom Wood, and the 2019 documentary Choose Life: Edinburgh’s Battle Against Aids.

 In recent years major redevelopment of the area has commenced.
 The City of Edinburgh Council have undertaken the long term Pennywell and Muirhouse Regeneration Project.
 Much of the area's low-mid rise housing has been, or is set to be demolished as part of the City Council's plan to provide 1,100 new council houses in some of the city's most deprived estates.
 The Muirhouse Housing Association is involved in redevelopment work.
 This project commenced in 2008 and is due to be completed in 2025.

 Martello Court, which was once seen as the centre of Muirhouse's social problems has been refurbished, and now holds a better reputation.